rcos/rcos-handbook/docs/mentoring/training.md

 The extra time commitment to being a Mentor is minimal.
 Besides being present for the typical twice a week RCOS meetings for 1-2 hours, we expect Mentors to commit to:

-- Bi-weekly Mentor meetings
+- Mentor meetings
+  - typically every other week, but potentially once a week at times
-  - 30min - 1hr typically during Small Group meetings
+  - 30min - 1hr during the second half of Small Group meetings
 - Hosting at least one [Workshop](/events/workshops)
   - 30min - 1hr typically on Wednesdays but up to Mentor